 "They held their posts at the whim of the Senate and the President, they were not democratically elected, and they were technically speaking, nothing more than advisors.
 And if you believed that, then you might be interested in purchasing some prime real estate in Tibet."

-Shinji thinking himself to be better than the prince in the fairy tale "Sleeping Beauty" (Shinji was familiar with the original, NSFW version.)
+Shinji thinking himself to be better than the prince in the fairy tale "Snow White" (Shinji was familiar with the original, NSFW version.)

 When Shinji is learing to properly pilot Unit-01, it sports the original purple/green paintjob specifically made for testing purposes.